wavii/rails-dev-tweaks/README.md

 However, why should you use request-based autoload control instead of smart autoloaders that check file modification times, such as [rails-dev-boost](https://github.com/thedarkone/rails-dev-boost)?
 The primary worry with smart autoloaders is that they have an extremely difficult time tracking all dependencies of a particular constant.
-You can end up with extremely confusing bugs, usually because you're accidentally hanging on to instances of a class that was reloaded, rather than instantiating new instances with the updated copy of that class.
-Request-based autoloading hopefully avoids confusing and time-consuming bugs like that.
+This can result in extremely confusing and difficult to debug issues; Theoretically, request-based autoloading should be a bit less finicky.

 You can specify autoload rules for your app via a configuration block in your application or environment configuration.
 These rules are specified via exclusion (`skip`) and inclusion (`keep`).
 Rules defined later override those defined